 He added, “Capria Ventures will also look to co-invest directly in the portfolio companies, alongside AC Ventures, in breakthrough solutions with global potential.”

 Commenting on the partnership, Adrian Li, Founding and Managing Partner, AC Ventures said, “Capria brings together a trusted peer group of fund managers from the Global South where market dynamics are almost similar.
 We’ve seen that this exchange of knowledge, ideas, and experiences can be leveraged to build a strong and globally competitive portfolio.”

-Building the next-gen leading seed fund in Indonesia
+Capria Ventures is helping build a next-gen seed fund in Indonesia

 AC Ventures was formed in 2019 as a merger between Convergence Ventures and Agaeti Capital Ventures, each of which managed an Indonesia-focused early-stage venture fund.
 Combined, the firms have invested in more than 100 startup companies since 2014.
 Their two previous funds have been performing well, including several early exits